 Joy Buolamwini and Timnit Gebru

-Buolamwini's subsequent advocacy work, including the Algorithmic Justice League, has focused on the deployment of facial recognition in law enforcement, where error rates for darker-skinned individuals can contribute to misidentification and wrongful arrest.
+Buolamwini's subsequent advocacy work through the Algorithmic Justice League has focused on the deployment of facial recognition in law enforcement, where error rates for darker-skinned individuals can contribute to misidentification and wrongful arrest.
 Several cities including San Francisco, Boston, and Portland have banned or restricted police use of facial recognition following this research.

 Surveillance Capitalism